danieliuspdb/Weather-App/README.md

 npm start
 ```
 ##Access the app:
-Navigate to [Link Text](http://localhost:3000) to view the application in your browser.
+Navigate to http://localhost:3000 to view the application in your browser.